jwhgit01/FlightTest-Tools/README.md

-# ULOG-Tools
+# FlightTest-Tools
-MATLAB tools for processing, analyzing, and visualizing flight data from ULogs
+MATLAB tools for processing, analyzing, and visualizing flight data from PX4 ULOG files.

-ulg2tt.m
+## ulg2tt.m & ulg2ttOptions.m
+*Convert ULOG file to a timetable in MATLAB.*

-ulg2pose.m
+## ulg2pose.m

-trajectory.m
+*Simply extract the necessary pose information for plotting the vehicle trajectory.*

+## trajectory.m & plotObjectTrajectory.m and animateObject.m
+*Plot and/or animate the aircrafts trajectory.*